Sexual Health for Lesbian & Bisexual Women

 There is no such thing as safe sex – unless you choose to never have sex with anyone ever, of course.
 If you enjoy hot frolics with one or more partners, you need to consider safer sex.

 Have you heard that old rumour about sexually transmitted infections (STIs) not passing from woman to woman?
+Sorry, but it’s just not true.

 Your peach can most definitely catch a variety of unpleasant infections from your fruity squeeze.

-Can lesbians get STI's?
+Can Lesbians Get STI's?

 Any sexy activities that involve an exchange of bodily fluids can transmit infection, simple as that.
 Oral sex (cunnilingus or rimming) is not only massively pleasurable but also a potentially risky business.
 By covering the vagina and neighbouring areas with a dental dam, you are on much safer ground.
 Dental dams are essential if you want to go down on your woman during her period, for example, as infected blood is highly contagious.